 Our guest this week covers what we need to do to continue building out the internet of things.
 As SVP and General Manager of Silicon Labs’ IoT division, Daniel Cooley has the unenviable task of predicting what features chips will need three to five years before he thinks we’ll need them.
 In this segment he talks about pushing more math to sensors, how important it is to get security right, the future of human-to-machine interfaces and the types of business models we’ll need.
 He also dives into the concept of unified data models for the internet of things– essentially defining in software what a physical product can do.
 You’ll learn a lot.

 For those that want to experience a chill, stick around for Mike Spear, the ?Global Operations Manager, Industrial Cyber Security at ?Honeywell Process Solutions.
-He discusses everything from the differences in securing oil refiners and paper-making plants to how to train IT folks to think like a manufacturing security expert, if something along these lines of securing networks and systems sounds like a dream job to you, you might want to pursue an MS MIS from a university such as the University of Alabama Birmingham.
+He discusses everything from the differences in securing oil refiners and paper-making plants to how to train IT folks to think like a manufacturing security expert.
+Of course, one of the main issues with technology today is cybersecurity and the ability of hackers to get into systems and have access to your data and clients’ data.
+Luckily there are places similar to Fleetsmith that give support to businesses that require help managing their networks while keeping them protected from external breaches.
+He also looks at the development of cybersecurity as a career.
+If something along these lines of securing networks and systems sounds like a dream job to you, you might want to pursue an MS MIS from a university such as the University of Alabama Birmingham.
 We also revisit Petya and dig into who should pay for securing plants when compromising them doesn’t necessarily hurt the company’s bottom line, but might hurt the environment or national security.
 Enjoy the show!

 Hosts: Stacey Higginbotham and Kevin Tofel Guest: Mike Spear of Honeywell Process Solutions Sponsors: HiQo Solutions and Eero